EhsanEqlimi/EhsanEqlimi.github.io/content/posts/myBio.md

 summaryLength: 90 # Set to the desired number of lines

 ---
-I am a postdoctoral research fellow in signal processing.
-My background includes EEG signal processing, applied linear algebra, and auditory/speech cognition.
-I hold a PhD in biomedical engineering from Ghent University/imec in Belgium.
+I am a postdoctoral research fellow in signal processing at [EURECOM](https://www.eurecom.fr/en) in [AI4Health](https://github.com/robustml-eurecom) Lab.
+My expertise spans EEG signal processing, applied linear algebra, and auditory and speech cognition.
+I hold a PhD in biomedical engineering from Ghent University and imec in Belgium.

 <!--
 ## Experience